TeamLinux01/tailscale-caddy-dns/README.md

   teamlinux01/tailscale-caddy-dns
 ```

-The `set -a` command block will load the enviromental variables onto the host and pass them into the container.
+The `set -a` command block will load the environmental variables onto the host and pass them into the container.
 If you don't want to set them via a file, just replace the `${}` text with the keys.

 This will create a container that will join the tailnat with the name of `proxy` and have direct access to other containers that are part of the `proxy-network` docker network.
 The container will run in the background and be removed when `docker stop proxy` is run.
-The volumes will stay intact, so a new contianer can be started and it will keep the same tailscale auth/caddy TLS data.
+The volumes will stay intact, so a new container can be started and it will keep the same tailscale Auth/caddy TLS data.

 ### An example docker compose file (internal docker network):